Berivan İçen

-Berivan İçen (born 15 July 2003) is a Turkish footballer from Turkey, who plays for the Turkish Women's First League team Beşiktaş as a midfielder.
+Berivan İçen (born 15 July 2003) is a Turkish footballer, who plays for the Russian Women's Football Championship club Dynamo Moscow as a midfielder.
 She was a member of the Turkey women's national under-17 football team and now represents the Turkish women's national team.

 Early life

-Berivan İçen was born in Mazıdağı district of Mardin Province, southeastern Turkey, on 15 July 2003.
+Berivan İçen was born to a Kurdish family in Mazıdağı district of Mardin Province, southeastern Turkey, on 15 July 2003.
 She has nine siblings.

 Club career

 İçen began playing football at age six in 2010.
 She was discovered as she drew the attention of the chairman of amateur club Cennet Barbarosspor's in Küçükçekmece, district of Istanbul Province.
 She was playing with the football on the touchline.
 The club chairman convinced her father to let her join by promising to finance the girl's education expenses.
 In 2012, she entered the team of her age group, which consisted of boys only.
 That year, the left-footed girl was instrumental for her team's advance to the quarter-finals at a tournament organized by the Municipality of Küçükçekmece in the National Sovereignty and Children's Day.

 İçen obtained her license to play for Galatasaray on 17 April 2015.
 She scored eleven goals in a match of the 7th round in the 2016 Girls' under-13 League (Minik Kızlar Ligi) that ended 15–0 for her team Galatasaray.
 In October 2016, after Galatasaray closed the women's football department, she transferred to Beşiktaş In the 2018–19 season, she joined Akdeniz Nurçelik Spor in Küçükçekmece to play in the Women's Second League.
 She scored 15 goals in 14 matches.
 In the 2020–21 season, she returned to her former club Beşiktaş, where she scored two goals in nine games.
 Following her team's champion title in the 2020–21 Turkcell League season, she played in two matches of the 2021–22 UEFA Women's Champions League qualifying rounds.